1. Why Has Democracy Declined Worldwide in Recent Years?

 - unprecedented refusal to acknowledge the outcome of a legitimate election;

-- betrayal of its supporters with its blatant lack of caring about using power to make people’s lives better, demonstrated by the choice to obstruct almost across the board without regard less of the merits of the proposals;
+- betrayal of its supporters with its blatant lack of caring about using power to make people’s lives better, demonstrated by the choice to obstruct almost across the board regardless of the merits of the proposals;

-- making a dogma out of an obvious and destructive lie, sowing division in the nation, and attacking the fundamental American covenant by which Americans have agreed to a set of rules for settling disagreements peacefully.
+- making a dogma out of an obvious and destructive lie (the “Big Steal”), sowing division in the nation, and attacking the fundamental American covenant by which Americans have agreed to a set of rules for settling disagreements peacefully.

 - stoking antagonism between groups of Americans on the basis of race, and political and religious viewpoints.